kacperugorny1/LibraryApi/README.md

 - Connection to PSQL database using dapper - raw sql queries.
 - Authorization and authentication - different users has different rights, the data is saved in JWT token.
 - Multiple sql queries including SQL injection protection.
-- Use of database mechanisms - Master slave replication, transactions, triggers.
+- Use of database mechanisms - Master slave replication, transactions, triggers, prepared queries and stored procedures.
 ## TODO
 - SSL connection database <--> backend.
 - SQL injection protection on all endpoints.